 Jesus clarified and emphasized the requirement for following him: surrender.
 Surrender will always cost, and the plan of God will rarely leave your expectations intact.
 We like to think there is an entire section of our lives that are off-limits to the Almighty labeled “Things God Would Never Ask Me to Sacrifice.”
 When we understand that followers of Christ do not belong to themselves but to God (1 Corinthians 6:20), we begin to see that surrender is all-encompassing, and we must never settle for commitment when surrender is demanded.
 Commitment is working to “do more;” surrender is the willingness to “die more.”
 Discipleship always comes with demands.

-I heard a story some time ago from a pastor who was in a discussion with members of a church’s pastoral search team.
+I heard a story some time ago from a pastor who was in a discussion with members of another church’s pastoral search team.
 The team and the pastor were talking through the current spiritual conditions of the church.
 Growth had stalled, and the number of people in attendance began to drop.
 Programs had been added over time, but no programs were ever trimmed out (even when they were ineffective and drained resources).
 Add to that, a few people clung to the notion that nothing should change because the only thing needed was a leader willing to trudge ahead with “more of the same” and a breakthrough would occur if only they remained “faithful.”
 The church had been operating in this comfortable agony for over a decade, and everyone was still waiting for that breakthrough.
 At their current rate of decline, the congregation faced closing the doors of the church and disbanding within two years.
+Something needed to change.

-The pastor gave the search team a list of things that he would change immediately if called to lead in the next season.
+The pastor offered the search team a list of things that he would change immediately if called to lead in the next season.
 He explained that the church was near death, and without a quick, biblical response, the conditions would continue to deteriorate.

 The team members agreed that radical change was needed, but they brought up a single concern.
 One of team said, “There is an older member here who would have a very hard time with these changes.
 She is a charter member, and her health is poor.
 She probably won’t see another two years here on earth.
 Though we know we need to change, if we do the things on this list, she will leave and begin attending another church.
 She is very outspoken and has often said that she helped the church when it began and that her prayer was to die while still a member.